Track Record

 - Sample Size — Larger samples provide more reliable performance signals.
 Be cautious interpreting results from leagues with fewer than 50 resolved picks.

-- Closing Line Value (CLV) — Whether the odds at pick publication were better than the closing odds.
+- Closing Line Value (CLV) — Whether the odds at projection publication were better than the closing odds.
 Consistently beating the closing line is one of the strongest indicators of a genuine edge.